zongyi-li/zongyi-li.github.io/_posts/2020-10-28-fourier-pde.markdown

 > They are better for representing continuous functions.

 #### Higher frequency modes and non-periodic boundary
-The Fourier layer on its own lose higher frequency modes and work only with periodic boundary conditions.
+The Fourier layer on its own loses higher frequency modes and works only with periodic boundary conditions.
 However, the Fourier neural operator as a whole does not have these limitations (examples shown in the experiments).
+The encoder-decoder structure
+helps to recover the higher Fourier modes.
+And the bias term $$W$$
-This is due to the activation functions and final decoder network which helps to recover the higher Fourier modes and non-periodic boundary.
+helps to recover the non-periodic boundary.

 #### Complexity
 The Fourier layer has a quasilinear complexity.